-Total fund balance - General Fund \$ 430,079 Less Restricted for stabilization for state statute 5,000 Less Assigned for subsequent years expenditures 66,975 Remaining fund balance \$ 358,104
+Total fund balance - General Fund \$ 1,196,729 Assigned - Subsequent years expenditures 94,255 Remaining fund balance \$ 1,102,474

 2. Detail Notes on All Funds

 A. Assets

 Deposits

 All the deposits of the Authority are either insured or collateralized by using one of two methods.
 Under the Dedicated Method, all deposits that exceed the federal depository insurance coverage level are collateralized with securities held by the Authority's agents in the unit's name.
 Under the Pooling Method, which is a collateral pool, all uninsured deposits are collateralized with securities held by the State Treasurer's agent in the name of the State Treasurer.
 Since the State Treasurer is acting in a fiduciary capacity for the Authority, these deposits are considered to be held by the Authority's agent in its name.
 The amount of the pledged collateral is based on an approved averaging method for non-interest-bearing deposits and the actual current balance for interest-bearing deposits.
 Depositories using the Pooling Method report to the State Treasurer the adequacy of their pooled collateral covering uninsured deposits.
 The State Treasurer does not confirm this information with the Authority or the escrow agent.
 Because of the inability to measure the exact amounts of collateral pledged for the Authority under the Pooling Method, the potential exists for under collateralization, and this risk may increase in periods of high cash flows.
 However, the State Treasurer of North Carolina enforces strict standards of financial stability for each depository that collateralizes public deposits under the Pooling Method.
 The Authority has no policy regarding custodial credit risks for deposits, but relies on the State Treasurer to enforce standards of minimum capitalization for all pooling method financial institutions and to monitor them for compliance.
 The Authority complies with the provisions of G.S.
 159-31 when designating official depositories and verifying the deposits are properly secured.